StellarFw/Identify/spec.md

 #### Description

-Get's a valid token that will be used by the user to identify themself.
+Get's a valid token that will be used by the user to identify themselves.

 #### Parameters